 A place where I found an inordinate number of reported deaths due to conflicts with Indians, was on or around Whidbey Island.
 In the book Peace Weavers about marriages between white men and native women in Skagit and Whatcom counties, author Candace Wellman recounts the problems that local Indians had with the more warlike, aggressive tribes from farther north, including Vancouver Island.
-The northern Indians came on raids down Puget Sound to capture and make slaves of other groups.
-They would also attack people who happened to be out on the water in canoes, overturning the canoes and taking goods while leaving the occupants to drown.
+The northern Indians came on raids down Puget Sound to capture and make slaves of Indians of other groups.
+Northern Indians, such as the Haida, would also attack people who happened to be out on the water in canoes, overturning the canoes and taking goods while leaving the occupants to drown.

 In my research I found several such accounts which took place near Whidbey Island as well as other types of conflicts which were between whites and Indians.
 The killing of Col. Isaac Ebey in August 1857 by northern Indians who came to Whidbey Island, was considered the last of the Puget Sound Indian war, as the killing was done in retaliation for the loss of life during the war.

 Strickler and the Ebey family of Whidbey Island